 A BSN degree is often pursed later by nurses who have diploma or associate degrees.
 A register nurse who is already licensed may even take an accelerated program to obtain their BSN.

 All nurses regardless of their educational preparation take National Council Licensure Examination.
 For those prepared as registered nurses, they will take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).

 There is an additional non-traditional program that is available.
 This is the 2nd baccalaureate program offering a Bachelor of Science in Nursing (BSN).
 This program is for those with a bachelor degree in a non-nursing program who would like to have a BSN degree.
 It is an accelerated baccalaureate program for non-nursing degreed students.
 The benefit of this program is that it is designed to be completed more rapidly than the typical BSN program because these students already hold bachelor’s degrees in another discipline.

 In summary, obtaining an associate degree is less expensive than obtaining a bachelor’s degree.
 However, associate degree nurses are not able to complete for the same jobs as a bachelor degree.
 An associate degree will be more expensive than getting a nursing diploma, but the nurse with the diploma may have a less secure job future.
 In my opinion, it is best to obtain the highest level of degree you can afford, or at least be prepared to further your education as time and money allow.

-In my next blog I will discuss the trend toward the Bachelor of Science in Nursing becoming the entry level for nursing and the push toward higher levels of education such as the Master’s Degree in Nursing.
+In my next blog I will discuss the trend toward the Bachelor of Science in Nursing becoming the entry level for nursing and the push toward higher levels of education such as the Master of Science in Nursing.